 Image filters, or lenses, are software treatments applied to live feeds or captured images and videos to enhance or quickly edit.
 The concept uses deep image scanning to create overlays, quality changes, or mixed reality imagery.

 Lenses were introduced to the Snapchat application on September 16th, 2015.
 At first, it was a novel gimmick meant to increase engagement by providing augmented reality features to its users.
 It quickly became the foundation for building filters and editing tools directly into the application.
 Slow-mo, fast-forward, and rewind filters were added before the end of 2015.

 Today, lenses have evolved and become widely known in other applications as well.
 The biggest example of what Snapchat lenses have helped to create can be seen in another popular social media application, TikTok.
 With the Lens Studio, anyone can create their own filters/lens to edit live videos or take silly pictures.

 ”Ghost” Co-Founder of Snap Inc/Snap Foundation

-Murphy is often cited to have almost no social media presence.
+Murphy is often cited as having almost no social media presence.
 He does not attend public events or interviews in a noticeable fashion.
 This has led to him being a sort of “ghost” investor/creator for Snapchat.

-With the majority ownership of Snap Inc shares, the co-founders pledged a venture fund under a new firm name Snap Foundation.
+With the majority ownership of Snap Inc. shares, the co-founders pledged a venture fund under a new firm named Snap Foundation.
 The goal is to provide funding for the research and development of the tech industry in exciting and creative ways.

 It was established in February 2017, with the initial offering of 13,000,000 shares of Class A common stock from each co-founder over the course of 15 to 20 years.
 The foundation funds are intended to be used for education, arts, and youth programs.